reserve-protocol/protocol/contracts/plugins/assets/maple-v2/README.md

 ### Internal Dependencies

-A number of auxilliary contracts are relied on in this implementation:
+This implementation relies on a number of auxiliary contracts:

 #### [IMaplePool.sol][reserve-collateral-maple-interface]

+Used to interact with both permissionless pools.

+#### [MaplePoolMock.sol][reserve-collateral-maple-mock]

+Allows to manipulate the exchange rate on the pools to test the behavior of the collateral.

 #### [AppreciatingFiatCollateral.sol][reserve-collateral-parent-contract]

-Implements the revenue hiding and the refreshing logic.
+Implements the revenue hiding, the refreshing logic on top of all the common logic of assets.

 ## Relevant External Contracts